boo-base/pixshot/README.md

 - [x] Search
 - [ ] TOC

+> Maybe we'll add the featue of author todo?
+Yep, Maybe.

 ## 🚀 How to Use

-1. [Generate a new repository](https://github.com/saicaca/fuwari/generate) from this template or fork this repository.
+1. [Generate a new repository](https://github.com/boo-base/pixshot/generate) from this template or fork this repository.
-2. To edit your blog locally, clone your repository, run `bun install` AND `pnpm add sharp` to install dependencies.
+2. To edit your blog locally, clone your repository, run `bun install` to install dependencies.
     - Install [Bun](https://bun.sh) `scoop install bun` or `brew install bun` if you haven't.
 3. Edit the config file `src/config.ts` to customize your blog.
 4. Run `bun new-post <filename>` to create a new post and edit it in `src/content/posts/`.